donkirkby/chess-kit/raw_rules/player_aids.md

 permanently destroyed.

 ## Cooperative Chess
+1. Must play a card.
-1. May make a non-capture
+2. May make a non-capture
     chess move.
-2. Must play a card.
 3. Multiple capture chess
     moves, if cards match.
 4. Must draw a card.

-Wild cards:
-1. When you have no
-    matching pieces.
-2. After both pieces match
-    colour.
+Immediate actions:
+1. Draw a king, play a king.
+2. Recycle 4-in-a-row.
+3. Promote a pawn with its
+    card.

 ## Crowded House
 Turn order: